Chart Color Schemes

 Health performance in Hay is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant health challenges in Hay.
-AreaSearch's assessment shows notable prevalence of common health conditions across both younger and older age cohorts.
-Private health cover is low at approximately 48% of the total population (~1,098 people), compared to 51.9% in Rest of NSW and a national average of 55.7%.
+Hay faces significant health challenges according to AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are substantial across both younger and older age cohorts.
+Private health cover is very low at approximately 48% of Hay's total population (around 1,098 people), compared to 51.9% in Regional NSW and the national average of 55.7%.

 Frequently Asked Questions - Health